 Social marketers must consider the full marketing mix—often referred to as the "4 Ps"—in designing their campaigns.
 While traditionally associated with commercial marketing, the concepts of product, price, place, and promotion are equally relevant in social marketing, albeit with some adaptation.

-Careful consideration and optimization of each of these elements help social marketers develop a cohesive, effective strategy for driving behavior change.
+Careful consideration and optimization of each of these elements help social marketers develop a cohesive, effective marketing plan for driving behavior change.

 Mastering these key components—understanding the target audience, focusing on behavior change, and leveraging the full marketing mix—is essential for any organization looking to harness the power of social marketing.
 With a solid grasp of these principles, social impact leaders can design and execute campaigns that not only raise awareness but also drive meaningful, lasting change in individuals and communities.